Scent Structure

 Top Notes

 The top notes are the initial, sharp, penetrating and fleeting compounds of the fragrance that hit the nose first.
-It introduces the perfume and forms the first impression, then evaporates quickly.
-The top notes lasts around 15 minutes – 2 hours.
-Examples of these notes include citruses, light florals, and fruity scents.
-These should make up 10-30% of your blend.
+They introduce the perfume and form the first impression, then evaporate quickly.
+The top notes last around 15 minutes – 2 hours.
+Examples of these include citrus notes, herbaceous notes, spicy notes, and a few woody notes, floral notes and ozonic notes.
+They are considered modifiers and are often used in smaller concentrations to lift a fragrance.

 Middle Notes

 The middle notes, also referred to as the heart notes, are full-bodied and showcase the theme or focal point of the fragrance.
 These develop after the top note clears – around 15-30 minutes and can last 3-5 hours after being sprayed.
-Heart notes most often include heavier floral scents.
-These should make up 30-50% of your blend.
+Heart notes include most florals.

 Base Notes

 The base notes are the foundation upon which the perfume is built – they are dense, heavy, deep and tenacious, and are the last to develop.
 They become more noticeable once the fragrance has been on the skin for a while and can last 5-10 hours.
-It’s scent molecules will develop a different nuance in every persona, making it the most individual part of a fragrance.
-The base note stabilizes the entire scent composition and includes earthy, woody, musky and mossy scents.
-They should make up 15-30% of your blend.
+These scent molecules will develop a different nuance in every persona, making it the most individual part of a fragrance.
+The base notes stabilize the entire scent composition; they include earthy, woody, musky and mossy scents.